 The dogs had been neutered and vaccinated by the community, according to the witness, but the tags on their ears did not save them from the bullets.

 “We really love those dogs, and more and more people are changing their views toward strays,” the witness said.
 “We do our best and it’s still not enough.”

-MWN contacted Dar Bouazza officials for comment but got no response.
+MWN contacted Dar Bouazza officials for comment on the alleged slaughter of stray dogs but got no response.